Best Mechanical Keyboards 2026: Tactile vs. Linear Switches Tested

 👉 View product details

-2. Royal Kludge RK84 - Best Budget Option
+(#ad)2.
+Royal Kludge RK84 - Best Budget Option

 Pros:

-- Tri-mode connectivity - Bluetooth, 2.4GHz wireless, and USB-C wired options
+- Tri-mode connectivity — Bluetooth, 2.4GHz wireless, and USB-C wired

 Cons:

-- Software could be better - Customization software is functional but not polished
+- Customization software works but isn't polished

 👉 View product details

-3. Logitech MX Mechanical - Best for Office Work
+(#ad)3.
+Logitech MX Mechanical - Best for Office Work

 Pros: